Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Mercenary
-ttt_mercenary_credits_starting                 1       // The number of credits a Mercenary should start with
+ttt_mercenary_credits_starting                 1       // The number of credits a Mercenary should start with ttt_mercenary_armor_loadout                    1       // Whether the mercenary should get body armor as part of their loadout

 // Veteran
 ttt_veteran_damage_bonus                       0.5     // Damage bonus that the Veteran has when they are the last innocent alive (e.g. 0.5 = 50% more damage)